Engineer Your Foundation to Last

 Cone Down at Center: A cone down bottom directs water to a sump near the tank center.
 This design ensures complete removal of water without any remaining at the tank shell.

 Shovel Bottom: A flat bottom with a single continuous slope can be used to direct the stored product to one edge of the tank.
-This type of bottom allows the tank to be fully drained with a shell insert flush nozzle.
+This type of bottom allows the tank to be fully drained with a shell nozzle at the low point.

 Hopper Bottom: The steep cone of a hopper bottom tank provides gravity-fed unloading, reducing the need for transfer pumps or material conveyers.